alone-ai7/Alien-Shooting-Game/readme.md

 a ship that moves horizontally along the bottom of the screen and fires bullets upward.
 The goal is to survive waves of descending aliens while destroying as many as possible.
 The game features a simple score system, lives, and increasing difficulty as the alien fleet descends.
+You'll learn OOP here a lot!

 ## How to Run